 Every once in a while, life hands you a reminder that you’re just not all that.
 My reminder usually comes in the form of karmic revenge — a topic not for this post (nor this blog) — but now and then, it jumps me in the kitchen.

 I have more knife scars than I can count (no doubt in payment for my knife-skills pride).
-And just when I become emotionally attached to a kitchen tool — usually a spatula or scraper — I manage to burn or melt the handle (totally true – I have an entire collection).
+And just when I become emotionally attached to a kitchen tool — usually a spatula or scraper — I manage to burn or melt the handle (totally true – I have an entire collection of ruined things).

-So, when the recipe for pizza rustica came on the schedule for Tuesdays with Dorie, I wasn’t worried in the least.
-Pie dough, simple, cheesy fillings with a little prosciutto, made fluffy with eggs.
+So, when the recipe for Pizza Rustica came up in the schedule for Tuesdays with Dorie, I wasn’t worried in the least.
+Pie dough, simple cheesy fillings with a little prosciutto, made fluffy with eggs.
 Piece of cake.
 Er, pie.
 Pizza pie.

 I should’ve known something was coming.
 The Universe loves a good blind-sided smack-down.

 But first, here’s the thing that did go right — really, really right: the ricotta for the filling.

 Homemade herb ricotta.
 Sweet holy moly, this stuff is heaven on a cracker.

 If it looks good enough to eat with a spoon, that’s because it is.
 You know, theoretically.
 Not that I’ve actually tried it that way.
 No, sir.
 Not straight out of the bowl.
 With a spoon.